← Back to Blog

 Price is what you negotiate.
 Payment is what you live with.

 From 2018 through early 2020, the two lines moved roughly together.
-Prices were rising, rates were drifting down, and affordability was holding and each month's median home cost a little more, but the payment on it barely budged.
+Prices were rising, rates were drifting down, and affordability was holding — each month\'s median home cost a little more, but the payment on it barely budged.

 That decoupled in 2022.
 The Federal Reserve started raising the federal funds rate to fight inflation, and 30-year mortgage rates climbed from under 3% in early 2021 to a peak above 7.5% by late 2023.
 The median home price in Colorado Springs gave back maybe 5–8% from its summer 2022 high.
 The monthly payment on that median home roughly doubled.